How to get help in a crisis, and dealing with debt

 Dealing with debt

 Debt is not just a financial issue.
 It feeds into all elements of your life.
 It is important to get advice on how to start dealing with any debts you have.
-The National Debtline and My Money Steps offer free trustworthy advice.
+The National Debtline offer free trustworthy advice.

-Shelter offer free, confidential debt and money advice and can help with debt problems including:
+The Money Advice Hub offer free, confidential debt and money advice.
+They can help with debt problems, including: